Blisse/blisse.github.com/_posts/2012-02-25-helloworld.markdown

 ---
 layout: post
-title: hello world
+title: hello world!
 date: 2012-02-25
 tags: [misc]
 tab: archive
 ---

-This is my first post, plus an obligatory
+This is my first post.
+So, an obligatory

 {% highlight python %}